You are here

 I don't recall the origins of this activity.
 I picked it up from some book or workshop at least ten years ago!

 Before class, the teacher fills paper bags with five or six random objects.
 You'll need one bag per group of four students.
 To make this activity interesting, the objects should be diverse and unrelated to each other.
 Go for a combination of the unusual and the mundane.

 - a theatre playbill

 - a teddy bear

-- At a signal, each group of students opens its bag, removes its objects and invents an oral story incorporating all the objects found in the bag.
+- On a signal, each group of students opens their bag, removes the objects and invents an oral story incorporating all the objects found in the bag.
 The stories become very complex and creative in order to make each object a step in the plot.

 Here's an example based on the bag items described above.

 One morning Shelley received a postcard from her old college friend, Louise.
 The card was from Singapore, and in it, Louise had invited Shelley to come for a visit.
 Shelley flew to Singapore and met Louise.
 The first night she was there, they went to a play at a local theatre.
 It was a murder mystery and they were feeling a bit nervous walking back to Louise's home after the show.
 When they got home Louise tried to turn on the light, but there was no electricity.
 She lit a candle and …

 - It's important that the story be oral and not written and then read.
 This allows spontaneous changes, and for group members to jump in and correct each other or add details in the final telling.